ferdelamad/react-native-boilerlog/README.md

 # react-native-boilerlog

-React Native Login Boilerplate App
+Responsive easy to use and modifiable React Native Login Boilerplate app using react-navigation and react-native-animatable.